-Sending reports to responsible officers in complaints about named doctors
+Sending reports to a doctor's appraiser in complaints about named doctors

-- 9.24 Where we uphold or partly uphold a complaint against a named doctor we should send the final report to that doctor's responsible officer71 (Policy requirement).
-The purpose of sending the report to the responsible officer is to make them aware of the finding about the doctor so that they can consider it as part of their ongoing appraisal of the doctor and as part of the revalidation process. - 9.25 Our normal approach is to send an anonymised report in these circumstances, unless there is good reason not to do so.
+- 9.24 Where we uphold or partly uphold a complaint against a named doctor we should send the final report to that doctor's appraiser (Policy requirement).
+The purpose of sending the report to the appraiser is to make them aware of the finding about the doctor so that they can consider it as part of their ongoing appraisal of the doctor and as part of the revalidation process. - 9.25 Our normal approach is to send an anonymised report in these circumstances, unless there is good reason not to do so.
 If we decide not to do so then the reasons should be recorded on Dynamics 365.
-Reasons for not sending a report could include:
+Reasons for not sending a report could include: - Where the overall complaint has been upheld or partly upheld, but the service failures lie with another individual (or organisation). - If the doctor has retired since the events complained about and/or has been removed from the General Medical Council's List of Registered Medical Practitioners. - 9.26 In most circumstance, we will be sending reports to the doctor's appraiser using our powers under Section 14 of the Health Service Commissioners Act 1993.
+Although in some cases, the appraiser may be a recipient of a report or other information if we are making a disclosure in the interests of the health and safety of patients.